-Most Orenda products supplement chlorine and are compatible with high levels of free chlorine.
+Most Orenda products don't interfere with chlorine and are even compatible with high levels of free chlorine.

 With the exception of SC-1000, yes, Orenda products can be dosed along with a chlorine shock.
 In the case of PR-10,000, it will work regardless of chlorine level.
 With CV-600 or CV-700 enzymes, best results are with free chlorine levels below 20 ppm.
 And for what it's worth, if you're shocking your pool over 20 ppm, we have bigger issues to discuss.

 PR-10,000 and chlorine shock

 PR-10,000 pairs very well with chlorine, and you can use it in the most extreme pool chemistry situations.
 Green pool?
 Check.
 Murky, cloudy water?
 Check.
 Can't hold a free chlorine level, or need to super-chlorinate to reach breakpoint chlorination?
 Check.
 PR-10,000 will not be affected by high chlorine levels at all.